CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/make-simple-payments.md

 ```

 Payments are processed first-in, first-out.
 Currencycloud will process payments on the `payment_date` specified, provided you hold enough money in the relevant currency at the time.

+Once the payment is released, the beneficiary is cloned and the cloned version becomes read-only.
+Find out more in our [Preserving Beneficiaries Details](/guides/platform-specifics/preserving-beneficiary-details) article.